josemarioomrqz/3013-JoseMarquez/Assignments/P01/README.md

     - Game development for NPC pathfinding.
     - Autonomous vehicle navigation systems.

-- **Theorical Significance:**
+- **Theoretical Significance:**

-    - Benchmark for development and testing heuristic - based search algorithems.
+    - Benchmark for development and testing heuristic-based search algorithms.
-    - Bases for numerous advanced search strategies.
+    - Basis for numerous advanced search strategies.

 - **Comparison to Alternatives:**

     - Better performance compared to uninformed search (BFS, DFS).
-    - More optimal than greedy algorithems due to comprehensive evaluation.
+    - More optimal than greedy algorithms due to comprehensive evaluation.

 4. ## Conclusion

     - **Key Points:**
-        - A* efficiantly combines path cost nd heuristic to find optimal paths.
+        - A* efficiently combines path cost and heuristic to find optimal paths.
         - Proper heuristic selection is crucial for performance.